 · discussions about patients should not take place in public areas of the practice.

 If, after investigation, a member of staff is found to have breached patient confidentiality or this policy, he or she shall be liable to summary dismissal in accordance with the practice’s disciplinary policy.
-Employees are reminded that all personal data processed at the practice must by law remain confidential after your employment has terminated.It is an offence under section 55(1) of the Data Protection Act 1998, knowingly or recklessly, without the consent of the data controller Karen Fox, to obtain or disclose personal data.
+Employees are reminded that all personal data processed at the practice must by law remain confidential after your employment has terminated.It is an offence under section 55(1) of the General Data Protection Regulations knowingly or recklessly, without the consent of the data controller Karen Fox, to obtain or disclose personal data.
 If the practice suspects that you have committed such an offence, it will contact the Office of the Information Commissioner and you may be prosecuted by the Commissioner or by or with the consent of the Director of Public Prosecutions.

 Queries about confidentiality should be addressed to Mrs Karen Fox, Practice Manager.
 The Practice Manager is responsible for enforcing, maintaining and auditing the policy.
 This includes an annual review in January